rpcpool/yellowstone-shield/clients/js/README.md

 # JavaScript client

-A generated JavaScript library for the Blocklist program.
+A generated JavaScript library for the Shield program.

 ## Getting started